Bogstag/ObsidianRnDVault/ObsidianRnDVault/Areas/Obsidian RnD Vault/Info Templates/Insert Gate at cursor.md

 tags: []
 ---

-# Add Gate at cursor
+# Insert Gate at cursor

 Inserts a Gate (iframe) at cursor.
 Template:: System/templates/components/Add Gate at cursor